• Skip to main content

 Which ones would be considered “low hanging fruit” keywords?

-“Low hanging fruit” keywords refers to keywords that have low competition numbers while still bringing decent traffic.
-The lower the number of websites targeting the keyword the better chance you have of ranking on page 1 for it.
+“Low hanging fruit” keywords refers to keywords that have a low number of websites targeting them while still bringing decent traffic.

 Let’s break down an example from my own personal experience so you can see the process in action, shall we?